-If you are associated with a school and implement walk-a-thons or run-a-thons as a fundraising event, then you know that they can be very successful and can also be an administrative nightmare!
+If you are associated with a school and implement walk-a-thons or Fun Runs as a fundraising event, then you know that they can be very successful and can also be an administrative nightmare.
 St. John the Evangelist Catholic School took some time to speak with us about their recent experience with their third biennial walk/run-a-thon campaign called Race for Education.
-Anne McFaul, this years’ organizer, outlined tips for managing safe online registrations for students, garnering sponsor support, and utilizing fundraising merchandise through an exciting new online system.
+Anne McFaul, this years’ organizer, outlined tips for managing safe online registrations for students, garnering sponsor support, and utilizing fundraising merchandise for incentives.

 One of the issues that face all schools when organizing an event, like a walk or run, is how to get the kids to register online.
 In addition, for many schools security and privacy is a serious issue.
 St. John the Evangelist is a pre K through 8th grade school, and they certainly came up against these obstacles.
 Their solution was to devise a three option registration system for parents to choose from: